1 year full-time,

 In the autumn term you'll take two compulsory modules:

-In the spring term you will chose two modules from these optional modules:
+In the spring term you will chose two of these optional modules:

 More details on the MA in Social Policy modules.